elevanaltd/hestai-framework/README.md

 4. **FLUKE** loads bespoke skills crafted for that specific role

 Each role should have a corresponding 1-1 skill mapping for precision.

+## Reporting Framework Issues

+**MANDATORY TEMPLATE USAGE**: All framework reports MUST use the standardized template at `docs/reports/00-REPORT_TEMPLATE.md`.

+See `docs/reports/README.md` for complete reporting guidelines.
+Reports without proper template formatting will be rejected.